BernardoGiordano/Checkpoint/tools/chlink/README.md

 prompt; `--force` overrides the receiver's size cap check (consoles currently cap uploads at 32 MiB).

+When the metadata names no installed title (nothing was inferred and no `--title-id`/`--title-name` was given), the console stores the backup under the title whose backup list Receive was opened from, and says so on screen.
+Only if there is no such title does the backup land in a folder of its own.

 ### Receive (console → PC)

 ```bash